Home

 Fuji 27mm sample images #

-The small size and weight of the 27mm means it's often on my X-T4 on days where I might not have had a camera with me.
+The small size and weight of the 27mm means it’s often on my X-T4 on days where I might not have had a camera with me.
 This has lead to me taking more images and not relying on my iPhone for recording daily life as much (unsurprisingly producing much nicer images as well).
+A small set of Fuji 27mm sample images can be found below.
+Visit the gallery to see all Fuji 27mm sample images.

 Fuji 27mm bokeh #